 - Leave those valuables at home.
 Alcohol plus things you can’t afford to go missing do not mix well.
 Just put what you absolutely need in your pockets.
 The aforementioned cash and possibly a phone if you need to – If you can find your way home without it, all the better.
 And a purse covered in beer is not going to complete any outfit!
 Plus if you go too far and pass out thieves and pickpocketers have been known to prey on the bierleichen (beer corpses).

 Oktoberfest Guide: Oktoberfest Tips for Drinking and Eating

 Walking into these giant tents for the first time can be daunting, and even once you have found yourself the perfect spot it can all still be a bit confusing.
-Read up before you go about how it works and you will be enjoying ‘Wiesn’ like a local in no time!
+Read up before you go about how it works and you will be an expert on how to Oktoberfest like a German in no time…

 - You need to be sitting to order a beer.
 With the exception of the Hofbräu tent, a server will completely ignore you until you are seated.
 Simple as that!

 - Reservations are not required.
 Many tables in a given tent are reserved by companies months in advance but plenty of tables are free, either all day or from or till a certain time.
 All tables are marked as such so get there early and claim your spot.
 If in doubt, just ask a server for help!

 - Only one size of stein is available.
-There is also juice, soft drinks and wter but you will soon notice they are close to the the same price as beer.
+There is also juice, soft drinks and water but you will soon notice they are close to the same price as beer.